Ask any leadership team if anyone in the organization uses AI tools. Nervous glances around the room.

 Set Acceptable Use Policies

 Blanket bans rarely work—employees will use AI anyway, just without telling you.
-Thoughtful policies that enable safe use are more effective.
+Policies that enable safe use are more effective.

 Build AI Into Existing Processes